jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 I did find a record that was listed as having been edited on 11/13/19 that was marked as 'Completed' in the original export (is part of latimes6.csv) - not sure what edit was made.
 Item is ark:/21198/zz002dhxb0.
 A quick review of the latimes6.csv metadata and the DLCS records showed them to be the same, but it's possible there's a minor difference that I didn't catch.
 This requires more review.
 It's possible this item was not one of the "pending" items when the original export occurred and that it was edited for a different reason on 11/13/19 (as opposed to the status being changed from pending to completed).

 Current Problems (nonblockers) (problem persists as of 12/18/21): (documented in APPS-1195 and APPS-1207)
-- On both Stage and Prod -- OpenUCLA collection is broken(ish)
+- On both Stage -- OpenUCLA collection is broken(ish)
 - On Stage, items do not update their visibility status
 ^^^ Lisa is working with Andy W and Parinita to resolve these problems.
 I (Lisa) ran some test imports on californica-dev on 12/3 and 12/4 and these imports were designed to have the same problems that I had that resulted in breaking the OpenUCLA collection so that Andy and Parinita could test their potential fix.
 As far as I can tell the fix did not work.
 Will bring it to their attention on 12/6/21.
 OpenUCLA collection does still exist after the bad import, but clicking on it in search results leads to stack trace page.
 Additionally, the items in the ingest did not update from "private" to "public".